California Coastal Commission

 The California Coastal Commission (CCC) is a state agency within the California Natural Resources Agency with quasi-judicial control of land and public access along the state's 1,100 miles of coastline.
 Its mission as defined in the California Coastal Act is "to protect, conserve, restore, and enhance the environment of the California coastline".

 Protection of coastal resources includes shoreline public access and recreation, lower cost visitor accommodations, terrestrial and marine habitat protection, visual resources, and regulation of agricultural lands, commercial fisheries, and industrial infrastructure.
-By regulating land use within a defined coastal zone extending inland from 3000 ft up to 5 mi, it has the authority to control construction of any type, including buildings, housing, roads, as well as fire and erosion abatement structures, and can issue fines for unapproved construction.
+By regulating land use within a defined coastal zone extending inland from 3000 ft up to 5 mi, it has the authority to control construction of any type, including buildings, housing, roads, and fire and erosion abatement structures, and it can issue fines for unapproved construction.
 It has been called the single most powerful land-use authority in the United States due to its purview over vast environmental assets and extremely valuable real estate.

-Critics say that the CCC has exceeded its mission, as well as exacerbated California's housing shortage by limiting housing supply in some of the state's most affluent areas, and harmed the environment by defending parking infrastructure, blocking public transit and scuttling dense housing development, while proponents say that the Commission has protected open space, views, habitats, endangered species, and public coastal access.
+Critics say that the CCC has exceeded its mission, exacerbated California's housing shortage by limiting housing supply in some of the state's most affluent areas, and harmed the environment by defending parking infrastructure, blocking public transit and scuttling dense housing development; proponents say that the commission has protected open space, views, habitats, endangered species, and public coastal access.

 Composition

 The commission is composed of 12 voting members, 6 chosen from the general public, and 6 appointed elected officials.
 Being on the commission can carry responsibilities which are highly politicized.
 The 12 appointed commissioners control zoning, compel property alterations, impose fines, bestow construction approvals or vetoes, and require public thoroughfares on private property.

 Separate from the appointed Commissioners are the commission's employed staff, numbering some 164 people during 2021–22.

-Jonathan Zasloff, a law professor at the University of California, Los Angeles stated that "The commission is the single most powerful land use authority in the United States given the high values of its jurisdiction and its high environmental assets." and that, because its members are appointed by the governor and the State Senate and Assembly leaders (which have generally been Democrats), "The commission reflects a constituency that is important to Democrats."
+Jonathan Zasloff, a law professor at the University of California, Los Angeles, stated that "The commission is the single most powerful land use authority in the United States given the high values of its jurisdiction and its high environmental assets." and that, because its members are appointed by the governor and the State Senate and Assembly leaders (which have generally been Democrats), "The commission reflects a constituency that is important to Democrats."